I beg to move,

 My hon.
 Friend the Member for Broxbourne put his finger on it when he noted that the regulations are actually quite complicated and not everybody will understand them in great detail, but because they are the law a breach of them is actually an offence.
 We are creating criminal offences here, and when we do that it is important that we let people know what the offence is and how they can make sure that they remain within the law.
 I suspect that if we were to do a survey among Members of Parliament, even they probably would not get all the regulations correct.
 They are quite difficult to follow, given that they start off with a set of regulations that is then amended over and over again.
 It is quite a challenge to work out what the current legal position is.
 Given that sanctions are involved, that is difficult.

-The amendment No. 3 regulations, which we are debating, contain some significant changes.
-They changed fundamentally the structure of the regulations from restrictions as to whether we could leave our homes and the reasons why we could do so towards in effect saying that we could leave our homes whenever we liked but just could not stay away overnight.
+The Amendment (No. 3) regulations, which we are debating, contain some significant changes.
+They change fundamentally the structure of the regulations from restrictions as to whether we could leave our homes and the reasons why we could do so towards in effect saying that we could leave our homes whenever we liked but just could not stay away overnight.
 That is a significant change in the way the regulations are structured and, again, that has not been properly debated by the House until today.

-The other significant change in the regulations was that they altered the rules about gatherings.
+The other significant change in the regulations is that they alter the rules about gatherings.
 Originally, more than two people were not allowed to meet in a public place.
 These regulations change the rules on gatherings to cover both public and private places and put a restriction on gatherings to be of no more than six.
-I will come onto that a little later in my remarks, because it is relevant to my particular constituency case.
+I will come on to that a little later in my remarks, because it is relevant to my particular constituency case.

 If those changes today were to have an adverse impact on the spread of the virus— I do not think they will, because businesses are operating in a covid-secure way—we probably would not know about that in 10 days’ time because of the period that the virus takes to show up and feed through into the data.
 So we would not be in a position on 25 June to know whether the changes that have taken place today have had any impact.
 We would not know, therefore, when we were potentially going to announce the opening up of the hospitality, leisure and tourism sectors, whether the changes today have had any impact or not, and whether we need to make a course correction.
 I am not sure that the extension of 21 days to 28 days for the review period makes a lot of sense, because we are not debating the regulations at the time when they come into force or ahead of that, so the timetables are completely out of kilter.